-If you are visiting the area this fall, we highly recommend …
+If you are visiting the area for southeastern North Carolina history, we highly recommend …

 A visit to Moores Creek Battlefield – Pender County’s Revolutionary War site, if you have not yet had a chance to do so.
 North Carolina is First In Freedom for a reason.
 We look forward to celebrating this Nation’s 250th Anniversary in 2026!